Jeremy Beadle: General knowledge

-Renowned for his general knowledge, Beadle was host of Win Beadle's Money (based on the US format Win Ben Stein's Money).
+Renowned for his general knowledge, Beadle was host of Win Beadle's Money, based on the US format Win Ben Stein's Money.
 Beadle lost his money only eight times in 52 shows.
-He wrote and presented a notoriously difficult quiz at London's The Atlantic Grill restaurant then owned by Oliver Peyton, often attended by celebrities and members of the press.
 He also wrote a quiz for The Independent every Saturday.
 He occasionally appeared as a panellist on Radio 4's Quote...
 Unquote and in dictionary corner for Channel 4's Countdown.

-Beadle was also a winner on the game show 19 Keys, presented by Richard Bacon, defeating Nick Weir, Nicholas Parsons, and fellow Game for a Laugh presenter Henry Kelly (who also presented Going for Gold).
+Beadle was also a winner on the game show 19 Keys, presented by Richard Bacon, defeating Nick Weir, Nicholas Parsons and fellow Game for a Laugh presenter Henry Kelly.

 Charity work

 An estimate of Beadle's total charitable fund raising is around £100 million.

 In the 2001 New Year Honours Beadle was made a Member of the Order of the British Empire (MBE) for his services to charity.
 He was a keen supporter of the charity Children With Leukaemia, a disease he suffered from himself in 2005.
-He spent much time raising money for many different charities with Plastermind his 'outrageous quiz for those who don't like quizzes', as well as a school video venture called CamClass.
+He helped raise money for charities with Plastermind, his "outrageous quiz for those who don't like quizzes", as well as a school video venture called CamClass.

 Beadle was a patron of The Philip Green Memorial Trust, and he hosted an annual quiz party to raise money for disadvantaged children.
 Beadle was also the patron of Reach, an organisation providing support and advice for children in the UK with hand or arm deficiencies, and their parents.

 He was a Freemason, initiated in the Westminster City Council Lodge No. 2882, under the United Grand Lodge of England.
 Although he did not join until after his television heyday was over, he quickly became involved with all aspects of English Freemasonry, and particularly its charitable work, often using his celebrity status to assist in raising funds for Masonic charities.

-Health and disability
+Personal life, illness and death

 Beadle had Poland syndrome, which manifested itself as a disproportionately small right hand.
 In 2004, Beadle was diagnosed with kidney cancer and underwent a successful operation to remove it.
-In April 2005, a blood test during a routine post-op medical check-up led to his being diagnosed with chronic lymphocytic leukaemia.
-Beadle was successfully treated for this, though two serious illnesses in such a short space of time were detrimental to his general state of health.
+In April 2005, a blood test during a routine post-operative medical check-up led to his being diagnosed with chronic lymphocytic leukaemia.

-Death

-On 25 January 2008, it was reported that Beadle had been admitted to a North London hospital, and was subsequently placed in a critical care unit with pneumonia.
-He died on 30 January 2008 at the age of 59.
+On 25 January 2008, it was reported that Beadle had been admitted to The London Clinic and was subsequently placed in a critical care unit with pneumonia.
+He died there on 30 January 2008, aged 59.
 His body was subsequently cremated at Marylebone Crematorium on 14 February 2008, and the ashes were buried in a grave at Highgate Cemetery, the distinctive headstone reflecting his bibliophile inclination with a stack of sculpted stone tomes, with the inscription: Writer, Presenter, Curator of Oddities.